Atomic69420/Atomic-AntiCheat/README.md

 - Alt Detection [T1] (Kicks players who have had another account joined the server with the same IP.)
 ### Device Block
 - Device Block (Kicks players who are on a blocked device set in the config.json.)
+### Autoclicker Detections
+- Autoclicker [T1] (Kicks players who click over a set amount in the config within a second.)